 Affordable housing continues to be a priority for Dane County.
 In 2016, Dane County established a tenant-based rental assistance (TBRA) program to advance the goals of the Consolidated Plan and further address the affordable housing needs of the Urban County Consortium.
-Dane County expended \$473,701 in HOME funds and \$216,352 in CDBG funds in 2016 to increase the supply and availability to affordable housing units for low and moderate income families, the elderly, and persons with disabilities.
+Dane County expended \$473,701 in HOME funds and \$216,352 in CDBG funds in 2017 to increase the supply and availability to affordable housing units for low and moderate income families, the elderly, and persons with disabilities.
 This goal was met through a variety of activities including major and minor home repair projects, mortgage reduction programs, TBRA, and rental rehabilitation.

-Specific actions to eliminate barriers to affordable housing in 2016 included the following:
+Specific actions to eliminate barriers to affordable housing in 2017 included the following:

-- Awarding \$60,000 in HOME funds for a newly developed tenant-based rental assistance program administered by a sub-recipient organization; - Awarding \$2 million in County funds for the newly enacted Affordable Housing Development Fund to four (4) affordable rental development projects and one (1) re-entry/ transitional housing development project; - Continuation of the mortgage reduction assistance program as a means to promote affordable homeownership; - Continuation of the minor and major home rehabilitation program for owner-occupied housing as a means to maintain affordable housing.
+- Awarding \$70,000 in HOME funds for a newly developed tenant-based rental assistance program administered by a sub-recipient organization; - Awarding \$2 million in County funds for the newly enacted Affordable Housing Development Fund to six (6) affordable rental development projects.
+Continuation of the mortgage reduction assistance program as a means to promote affordable homeownership; - Continuation of the minor and major home rehabilitation program for owner-occupied housing as a means to maintain affordable housing.

-CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c)
+CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c) Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending